Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 3. China — Deep Synthesis Provisions

-4. United Kingdom — Pro-innovation AI approach
+4. United Kingdom — Pro-Innovation, Risk-Based AI Framework

 5. Australia — AI Ethics Framework